 - Lactose-free cream cheese (with slices of cucumber)

 - A few slices of meat.
 I love prosciutto on a cracker! (make sure no high FODMAP ingredients have been added)

 - Homemade muhammara

 Basic fruit & vegetable snacks

 Of course, simple fruit and vegetables also make a great snack.
-The options below are fruits and vegetables in which no FODMAPs were detected.
-This means that you can eat them freely until you feel full:
+The options below are fruits and vegetables which are low FODMAP in a larger amount:

 These fruits and vegetables can also be eaten, but only up to a certain amount per serving:

-- Red or green bell pepper slices (red bell pepper is low FODMAP up to 43 gram per serving, green bell pepper up to 75 g per serving)
+- Red or green bell pepper slices (red bell pepper is low FODMAP up to 43 grams per serving, green bell pepper up to 75 grams per serving)

 - Tomato slices (max.
-65 gram for common tomatoes)
+65 grams for common tomatoes)

 - Kiwi fruit, green or gold (max.
 2 kiwis)